lsst-tstn/tstn-044/index.rst

 - BLOCK tickets will be used to describe what the block does, link it to a particular SITCOM ticket and will also aggregate the block configuration.

+  See the :external+obsops:ref:`BLOCK project workflow <BLOCK-Jira-Workflow>` documentation for more information.

 - Test Cases will have a step by step description of how to execute a particular BLOCK.
   Including instructions to setup/wrap-up.